 Dynamic memory lets Hyper-V administrators pool available memory on a physical host and dynamically distribute it to any virtual machine(s) running on that host.
 So as the workloads on that physical workload change, requiring more or less memory, Dynamic Memory will let administrators change the memory allocation to their VMs without service interruption.
-For a deeper look at Dynamic Memory check here.
+Check out a deeper look at Dynamic Memory.

 RemoteFX enhances Microsoft desktop virtualization.
 RemoteFX lets Windows Server 2008 R2 administrators provide an even richer and user-transparent desktop virtualization experience.
 RemoteFX delivers rich content, independent of any graphics stack, to server-hosted virtual and session-based desktops, allowing them to support any screen content, including full-motion video, portable graphics stacks such as Silverlight, and 3D applications.
 Because it can use virtualized graphics on the server and advanced codecs , RemoteFX can deliver those experiences to a much wider array of target devices, including standard desktops and laptops but also an emerging slew of thin clients.
 You’ll also be able to forward the USB ports of the local client to the virtual machine being accessed on the device – just like you can forward the local printer over RDP today.

 Windows Server 2008 R2 SP1 is a great value-add for anyone running the latest Windows Server, but especially folks leveraging Hyper-V and Remote Desktop Services.
 Definitely worth the evaluation effort for these folks, so I encourage you to download the code and try it out.
 And as always, we welcome your feedback.